Insectman Home

 TEXTBOOK WAR

-In 1974 an event occurred in West Virginia that has been arguably called “the first shot in the cultural war”.
-Fundamentalist Christians and their conservative allies, objecting to anti-Christian and anti-American textbooks shut down West Virginia’s largest school system (over 45,000 students) along with many major businesses and the bus system of the capital city (Charleston) and garnered intense national attention.
-This year is the 35th anniversary of that event and it is time the true story is revealed.
+In 1974 an event occurred in West Virginia that has been arguably called the first shot in the Culture War.
+Fundamentalist Christians and their conservative allies, objecting to anti-Christian and anti-American textbooks shut down West Virginia’s largest school system (about 45,000 students) along with many major businesses and the bus system of the capital city (Charleston) and garnered intense national attention.
+The 35th anniversary of that event occurred in 2009 and it is time the true story is revealed.

-The folks who formed the grassroots textbook protest were not wild-eyed ignoramuses and some were as educated as the snobs who mocked them.
+The people who formed the grassroots textbook protest were not wild-eyed ignoramuses and some were as educated as the snobs who mocked them.
 The protesters were good people—the kind of folks most people would want to have as neighbors.
 The overwhelming majority of them were peaceful and their actions were honorable.
 (See the pictures below.)
-Unfortunately, the miniscule minority who were violence prone are the ones who receive nearly all of the attention.
-There was violence (shootings and car bombs) directed toward the protesters.
 I’d rather have a single patriotic protester as a friend than any ten from the cocktail crowd that opposed them.

-During preparation for my Grievance hearing I received clandestine legal assistance from an elderly retired attorney (ex-judge) who was a liberal evolutionist.
-He had some doubts about evolution and was a fair-minded man who felt that I deserved legal counsel.
+During preparation for my grievance hearing I received clandestine legal assistance from an elderly retired attorney (ex-judge) who was a liberal evolutionist.
+He had some doubts about evolution and was a fair-minded man who felt that I deserved legal ounsel.
 He would not allow me to call him at home due to concern that his wife would discover what he was doing.
-He told me that he felt the textbook protesters had good points and were poorly treated by the elite "intelligentsia".
+He told me that he felt the textbook protesters had good points and were poorly treated by the elite "intelligentsia."

 Some believe the Kanawha County Textbook War launched the conservative movement that brought conservative professing politicians into power nationwide.
 For me, the issue had to do with matters far more important than politics.
 Unfortunately, the protesters were conned and by 1977 most of their noble efforts had been nullified by a system that was built upon a humanistic (i. e. atheistic) foundation.
 Ray Moore (Exodus Mandate director) correctly said, “The Kanawha Valley battle was a kind of first salvo for an exodus (from the public schools), but it never caught on and was sort of still born due to lack of clear vision and a resolute K-12 Christian education theology agenda.
 The people were conflicted between public school reform or whether to support K-12 Christian education.”